 Major brands post an average of 1.5 times per day to Instagram.
 There’s no drop-off in engagement for posting more, provided you can keep up the rate of posting.

 Now that you have content and frequency down, it’s time to put together your social media calendar.
 This step will be highly dependent on the tools you use, how your team is set up and how often you’re creating content.
-Check out our social media calendar to get a head start.

 Choose Your Social Publishing and Calendar Tool